prasangasam/ml-ai-capstone-project/README.md

 This enhancement aligns the optimisation process with real-world ML systems, where more data can reveal qualitatively new behaviour rather than simply reducing uncertainty.

+**Week 10 – Recovery-Aware Trust-Region Optimisation:**
+With Week 9 results now available, the strategy is extended to explicitly detect **late-stage drawdowns** and recover from brittle over-exploitation.
+Instead of assuming the most recent region remains trustworthy, the optimiser now measures whether performance has fallen sharply from a recent peak and reacts by shifting toward a trust-region recovery mode.

+The Week 10 update introduces:

+- **Drawdown Detection:** Quantifies how far the latest observation has fallen from recent best performance.
+- **Recovery Strategy:** If a function shows a strong late-stage drop, candidate generation centres on both the best historical point and the centroid of top-performing points rather than only the latest sample.
+- **Trust-Region Scaling:** Local search radius is tightened or loosened according to dimensionality, strategy, and drawdown severity.
+- **Consensus Bonus:** Candidates closer to the top-performing cluster receive a score bonus, improving stability when the landscape is noisy.
+- **Last-Point Repulsion After Collapse:** When the latest query underperforms badly, the optimiser penalises points too close to that last location to avoid re-sampling a failing pocket.

+This makes the Week 10 search more robust in functions where Week 9 revealed regressions after earlier gains.

 ### Methods and Architecture

 - **Gaussian Process Regression**: RBF and Matérn kernels with automatic selection